Verizon readies for 2024 wildfire season

 Verizon’s network is engineered for resilience, with extensive redundancy measures and backup power solutions across critical sites to ensure seamless service.
 Our fleet of over 550 mobile assets, including drone and aerial technologies, stands at the ready to rapidly deploy and deliver essential services from the skies.
 This capability is complemented by our pioneering use of 200 satellite-based assets, ensuring reliable communication even when traditional infrastructures are compromised.

 “As Wildfire Season approaches, our priority at Verizon is clear: keeping our communities safe and connected.
-We’re part of the fabric of the communities in which we live and work,” said Steven Keller, Pacific Market President for Verizon.
+We’re part of the fabric of the communities in which we live and work,” said Mark Paff, Senior Director of Network Operations.
 “Our focus is on ensuring that when challenges arise, our network stands strong to support first responders and keep people connected with their loved ones and the essential information they need to stay safe.”

 Empowering first responders with Verizon Frontline